maykar/compact-custom-header/compact-custom-header/readme.md

 ## User Agent Views Config:

 You can set what tabs are shown/hidden depending on user agent.
 Just like other user agent options this goes in order of default, user agent 1, user agent 2, and so on.
+Start each view with a hyphen and seperate each tab number with a comma.
+If the first visable tab is not tab one, like ```- 2,3,4``` then the user agent is automatically redirected to the first visable tab, in this case tab 2.
 Example:

 ```
 - type: custom:compact-custom-header